samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 ![Creating the Auth0 Application for your WebVR app.](https://cdn.auth0.com/blog/webvr/creating-an-auth0-application.png)

-After filling in this form, just hit the _Create_ button.
+After filling in this form just hit the _Create_ button.
 When done, Auth0 will redirect you to the _Quick Start_ section of your new Auth0 Application.
 From there, click on the _Settings_ tab.
 This will open a form with a bunch of fields.
-In this moment, you will only need to do one thing: add `http://localhost:8080/` to the _Allowed Callback URLs_.
+At this moment, you will only need to do one thing: add `http://localhost:8080/` to the _Allowed Callback URLs_.
 Just don't forget to hit the _Save_ button after making this change (you can also hit `Ctrl` + `S` or `⌘` + `S`).

 ## Creating the WebVR Application